 The kids will be out of school soon and the summer break will officially begin.
 If you’re like most families, you’re probably planning a vacation within a specific budget.
-As much as we would like to go to places like Disney, all-inclusive resorts and even cruises, sometimes they are simply out of budget.
+As much as we would love to travel to places like Disney or exotic destinations, sometimes they are simply out of our budget.
 Plane tickets alone can run anywhere from $1000-$2000 dollars for a family of 4 depending on the destination and airline.

 Traveling is our family’s favorite way to create memories and recharge.
 Even a short weekend trip to a big city can be a great experience for the family.
 These destinations may not be the norm when we think of a family vacation, but I can assure you that they can be just as fun.

 Family-Friendly Trips That Are Easy on Your Budget